tektutor/ansible-1425June-2021/Day9/README.md

 java -jar ./jenkins.war
 ```
 At that time of launching Jenkins first time, make sure you select "Install Suggested Plugins".
 Also make sure
-you have create an user, don't skip and continue as admin.
+you to create an user, don't skip and continue as admin.

 ### Installing Jenkins Plugins
 Navigate Menu --> Manage Jenkins --> Manage Plugins --> Available Tab